Spleen removal is surgery to remove a diseased or damaged spleen. This surgery is called splenectomy.

 Before the Procedure

-You will have many visits with your doctor and several tests before you have surgery.
-Some of these are:
+You or your child will have many visits with health care providers and several tests before surgery.
+You may have:

 After the Procedure

 You or your child will spend less than a week in the hospital.
-Your hospital stay may be only 1 or 2 days after a laparoscopic splenectomy.
-You should heal in 4 to 6 weeks.
+The hospital stay may be only 1 or 2 days after a laparoscopic splenectomy.
+Healing will likely take 4 to 6 weeks.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.